 |Title:||Director of Athletics|

-Ann Martin begins her fourth year as the Director of Athletics at Regis University after beginning her tenure on June 1, 2010.
-She enters her ninth year at Regis in 2013-14 where she previously held the associate director of athletics title during the 2009-10 season and prior to that the assistant athletic director title.
+Ann Martin begins her fifth year as the Director of Athletics at Regis University after beginning her tenure on June 1, 2010.
+She enters her 10th year at Regis in 2014-15 where she previously held the associate director of athletics title during the 2009-10 season and prior to that the assistant athletic director title.

 2012-13 was another banner year for Martin as she saw three of her teams win RMAC Championships and earn berths into the NCAA Tournament.
 Volleyball won the RMAC Tournament Championship and hosted the NCAA South Central Region Tournament.
 Men's soccer and women's soccer each earned regular season RMAC crowns.

 In January of 2011, she was named the Chair of the NCAA Management Council.
 Martin replaced Rick Cole of Dowling College and served a one-year term.
 She has been a member of the Management Council and was also chair of the Legislation Committee in 2008.